 Roche Holding AG (RHHVF) Receives a Buy from J.P.
 Morgan

-In a report released yesterday, Richard Vosser from J.P.
-Morgan maintained a Buy rating on Roche Holding AG (RHHVF), with a price target of CHF400.00.
-The company’s shares closed last Wednesday at $349.16.
+J.P.
+Morgan analyst Richard Vosser maintained a Buy rating on Roche Holding AG (RHHVF) today and set a price target of CHF400.00.
+The company’s shares closed last Friday at $351.27.

-Currently, the analyst consensus on Roche Holding AG is a Strong Buy with an average price target of $402.67, which is a 14.0% upside from current levels.
-In a report issued on June 9, Goldman Sachs also maintained a Buy rating on the stock with a CHF400.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Roche Holding AG with a $402.89 average price target, representing a 14.7% upside.
+In a report issued on June 15, Barclays also maintained a Buy rating on the stock with a CHF395.00 price target.

 See today’s analyst top recommended stocks >>